Skip to content

 cd /opt/komodo

-docker compose -f mongo.compose.yaml --env-file compose.env pull
+docker compose -p komodo -f mongo.compose.yaml --env-file compose.env pull

 Lessons Learned